20 Tips For Selling Your Home

 No matter how humble your abode, never apologize for its shortcomings.
-If a prospect volunteers a derogatory comment about your home's appearance, let your experienced RE/MAX Associate handle the situation.
+If a prospect volunteers a derogatory comment about your home's appearance, let your experienced Sales Associate handle the situation.

 Keep a Low Profile

 Nobody knows your home as well as you do.
-But RE/MAX Sales Associates know buyers - what they need and what they want.
-Your RE/MAX Associate will have an easier time articulating the virtues of your home if you stay in the background.
+But Sales Associates know buyers - what they need and what they want.
+Your sales associate will have an easier time articulating the virtues of your home if you stay in the background.

 Don't Turn Your Home into a Second-Hand Store

 When prospects come to view your home, don't distract them with offers to sell those furnishings you no longer need.
 You may lose the biggest sale of all.